kastman/fitz/doc/tutorial_nwlabs.rst

 Tutorial
 =========

+The following instructions will help you get tutorial data, setup and run one subject from our tutorial experiment.

 1. ``fitz setup`` directories and paths.

 2. Copy source behavioral logs ``cp logfiles`` & download data with ``ArcGet.py``.